Please find the audition requirements for your instrument area below.

 - A complete sonata by Haydn, Mozart, Beethoven, or Schubert

 - A major work for solo piano from the Romantic Era (including Rachmaninoff)

 - A solo piano piece from the 20th or 21st century

 - One virtuosic etude, such as those by Chopin, Liszt, Debussy, Rachmaninoff, Scriabin, or Ligeti

 violin, viola, cello, double bass

-It is not required that you perform your audition with piano accompaniment, and the conservatory cannot provide an accompanist for you.
-But for those who would like to work with a pianist, String Department Chair Rhonda Rider can provide a list of local collaborative pianists for hire.
+It is not required that you perform your audition with piano accompaniment, and the Conservatory cannot provide an accompanist for you.
+But for those who would like to work with a pianist, String Department faculty member Rhonda Rider can provide a list of local collaborative pianists for hire.
 A grand piano will be available in the audition room.

 Audition materials should include: